IRS Revenue Officer

 The Blackridge Standard

 Blackridge Tax represents clients facing IRS Revenue Officer assignments involving $50,000 or more in federal tax liability.
-Our team includes a Board Certified Tax Specialist, attorneys licensed in six states and before the U.S. Tax Court, a CPA, and an Enrolled Agent — professionals who understand both the legal framework governing Revenue Officer enforcement authority and the practical realities of how these cases develop and resolve.
+Our team includes a Board Certified Tax Specialist, attorneys licensed in six states and before the U.S. Tax Court, a CPA, and an Enrolled Agent.

 A Revenue Officer’s assignment is not the end of the road.
 In the hands of the right team — it is the beginning of the resolution.